-Ear tubes are inserted by an otolaryngologist, during an outpatient surgical procedure called a myringotomy.
-A myringotomy describes the incision in the eardrum.
-This is commonly done under a surgical microscope with a small scalpel, but it can also be accomplished with a laser.
-If an ear tube is not inserted, the incision that is made would heal and close within a few days.
-To prevent this, an ear tube is placed to keep it open and allow air to reach the middle ear for ventilation.
+Ear tubes are surgically inserted by an otolaryngologist, during an outpatient procedure called a myringotomy.
+The procedure is generally done under a surgical microscope with a small scalpel, but it can also be accomplished with a laser.
+If an ear tube is not inserted, the incision that is made would simply heal and close within a few days.
+To prevent the incision from healing over, an ear tube is placed to keep it open and allow air to reach the middle ear for ventilation.

 What happens during surgery?

-A light general anesthetic — usually laughing gas — is administered for young children who undergo surgery.
+A light general anesthetic — usually laughing gas — is administered for young children.
 Some older children and adults may be able to tolerate the procedure without any anesthetic.
-A myringotomy is performed where the fluid behind the eardrum is suctioned out.
-The ear tube is then placed into the incision is made.
+A myringotomy is performed and the fluid behind the eardrum is suctioned out.
+The ear tube is then placed into the incision.
 Ear drops may be administered after the ear tube is placed and may be necessary for a few days after the procedure.
 The procedure usually lasts less than 15 minutes and patients quickly recover from the anesthesia.
 Sometimes the otolaryngologist will recommend removal of the adenoid tissue — lymph tissue located in the upper airway behind the nose — during ear tube placement.
-Adenoid tissue removal is often considered when a repeat tube insertion is necessary.
-Current research suggests that removing adenoid tissue in addition to the placement of ear tubes can reduce the risk of recurrent ear infection and the need for repeat surgery.
+Evidence-based research suggests that removing the adenoid tissue, in addition to the placement of ear tubes, can reduce the risk of recurrent ear infection and the need for repeat surgery.

 What to expect after surgery?